ibm-cloud-architecture/tabular-terraform/README.md

 # Release Notes

-0.0.0.0.2 - Gen1 and Gen2 with same features not implemented.
+0.0.0.0.2 - Gen1 and Gen2 with same unimplemented features.\
 0.0.0.0.1 - Gen2 only, no LB, VPN, ACLs, secondary volumes, secondary NICs.